echyn/echyn.github.io/research.md

 subtitle:
 ---

-## Peer Reviewed Publications
+## Peer Reviewed Publications (Including Accepted)
 ----

 1. Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children. **American Economic Review**, 108(10): 3028-3056.
 October 2018.

-2. Predictors of Successful Housing Voucher Lease-Up and Implications for Estimated Labor Market Responses (with Josh Hyman and Max Kapustin) (Forthcoming at the *Journal of Policy Analysis and Management*)
+2. Predictors of Successful Housing Voucher Lease-Up and Implications for Estimated Labor Market Responses (with Josh Hyman and Max Kapustin) (Accepted at the *Journal of Policy Analysis and Management*)

 ## Working Papers